-This topic contains 1 reply, has 2 voices, and was last updated by Anonymous 1 year, 6 months ago.
+- This topic has 1 reply, 2 voices, and was last updated 1 year, 11 months ago by Anonymous.

 The remainder of the book provided information on understanding your learners.
 In order to best teach your students, you have to know where each student is and accommodate them at their level while pushing them to grow and challenge them to learn.
 We must also reflect on ourselves and how we are teaching.
 If something is not working, make sure you step back and see what you are doing that is preventing student growth.